Contents

 ) where T: ConvertibleToBytes & BitwiseCopyable

-/// Appends a value's bytes to the span's memory.
+/// Appends the given value's bytes to this span's bytes.

 ///